Wenatchee, WA

 Why is the City doing this Project?

-This specific project will help improve safety and mobility for both pedestrians and vehicles along the North Wenatchee Avenue Corridor from just north of Hawley Street to Horse Lake Road.
+This project will help improve safety and mobility for both pedestrians and vehicles along the North Wenatchee Avenue Corridor from just north of Hawley Street to Horse Lake Road.
 The improvements planned along the corridor will reduce collisions, maintain business access, maximize operation capacity, and improve pedestrian and bike safety, and ensure transit route reliability.

+This project is fully funded through the construction phase through the Connecting Washington Transportation package.
 Below is a crash data map, which shows where collisions have historically occurred along the corridor.
 Yellow and red areas indicate the highest crash densities, helping us better understand past traffic patterns and safety concerns.

 - A wider roadway to accommodate emergency vehicles.